scropion86/scropion86.github.com/_posts/2016-12-10-Blynk+IFTTT.md

 * open your Blynk dashboard that will be connected to IFTTT and write down the token also you need to Know which GPIO or PIN you need to control eather it's actuall PIN or Virtual.

-> Please note that token is has to be kept private as any body have your token can control your Hardware.
+> Please note that token is has to be kept private as anybody have your token can control your Hardware.

 * Open DO App in your phone.
 * Click on the `+` bar in the top middle.